 We are proud to say that we have a fantastic history of over 40 years of great Drama at The Hayfield School.
 Many of our past students work in radio, television and theatre and a number of those who have recently left our A-Level courses are currently at Drama schools in London.

 During your Drama lessons we aim to inspire your imagination, to encourage you to work well and communicate with others and to provide opportunities for you to explore the world through a range of fun, active lessons.

 We run a Drama club for those that want to build on the skills and experiences of timetabled Drama lessons and also offer opportunities for students who wish to develop back-stage and technical abilities.
 We stage a full-scale production every year.
-Some of our recent shows have included The Crucible, Guys & Dolls and Blood Brothers.
+Some of our recent shows have included School of Rock, The Crucible, Guys & Dolls and Blood Brothers.